0xPolygon/polygon-docs/docs/zkEVM/architecture/protocol/etrog-upgrade.md

 The Etrog upgrade comes with support for most of the EVM's [precompiled contracts](https://www.evm.codes/precompiled?fork=shanghai); ecRecover, SHA-256, identity, modexp, ecAdd, ecMul, and ecPairing.
 This only leaves out the barely used RIPEMD-160 and blake2f.

-Owing to this fact, the Etrog upgrade therefore helps Polygon zkEVM inch closer to becoming a type 2 zkEVM.
+Owing to this fact, the Etrog upgrade therefore helps Polygon zkEVM inch closer to becoming a type 2 ZK-EVM.

 The below table displays Polygon zkEVM's precompiled status.